Peteresis/PALAB---Online-Shoppers-Behavior/README_4.md

 - **Page Value** that is defined as the the average value for a page that a user visited before landing on the goal page or completing an Ecommerce transaction.
 - **ExitRates** that is defined the percentage that were the last in the session.
 - **ProductRelated_Duration** that is defined as the duration for which Client's Authorized Users are granted access to the Licensed Products.
+- **ProductRelated** that is defined as products whose demand is influenced by a price change of another related product.
 - **BounceRates** that is defined as the percentage of visitors to a particular website who navigate away from the site after viewing only one page.